hacaravan/CV/README.md

 </div>

-I'm a junior full stack developer with a focus on doing things the right way - in work, in code, and in my life.
-I recently graduated from the Makers Academy software development bootcamp, and I'm now ready to help improve your organisation!
-I've dedicated the last few months to learning new skills - including front & backend JS, Ruby, Rails - and the best ways to code - object oriented principles, TDD, git & Github, agile working - and now I'm excited to put those to the test in the world of work.
+I'm a Junior Full Stack Developer, looking to help improve your organisation!
+I was  first introduced to the world of coding while working as a Pricing Analyst for an ethical energy company, and since then I've sought out opportunities to develop my skills further.
+I picked out the intense Makers Academy software development bootcamp, where I've dedicated the last few months to learning new skills and the best ways to code.
+Now that I've graduated, I'm excited to put what I've learnt to the test in the world of work, and keep building on it!

+From my early days of VBA and SQL, through to building mobile apps using React Native, I've always enjoyed the challenge of picking up new technologies.
+I've worked extensively with Ruby and Javascript, Rails, React Native, Node.js and numerous testing frameworks.
+I'm focused on coding and working the right way, which in my eyes means OOP, comprehensive testing, version control with git & GitHub, collaborative working and supporting your peers.

 <div align=center>
 <img src=https://github-readme-stats.vercel.app/api?username=hacaravan&show_icons=true&theme=tokyonight&hide=stars height=10% />